NathanJargon/ProjectAGUI/README.md

 ## How to Use

-1. run "pip install -r requirements.txt" in terminal.
+1. run "pip install -r requirements.txt" if you want to run through IDE.
-2. "python main.py" from terminal or run Build/AGUI/AGUI.exe.
+2. Don't forget to download "Game of Squids", "Oswald", and "Nanum Pen" fonts to avoid problems.
 3. Input details that exist in your receipt.
 4. Click "Calculate Bill" to see the results.
 5. Click "Histories Registered" to view saved water bill data.